GBR ELIGIBILITY – NATIONALITY, CITIZENSHIP AND PASSPORTS

 • Passports of parents

-• An athlete holding an EFC or FIE license for another federation is not eligible to compete in our National Championships, represent GBR or apply for an EFC or FIE license.
+• Athletes holding an EFC or FIE licence for another federation are not eligible to represent GBR or enter GBR National Championships.

-• Ineligible athletes who wish to compete in EFC events should in the first instance contact the National Fencing Federation of the country that they are a citizen of.
+• Ineligible athletes wishing to compete in EFC events should contact the National Federation of their citizenship.

-• The British Open Championships is held in the Senior and U14 categories and is open to all British Fencing members, and does not required GBR eligibility.
+• The British Open Championships (Senior and U14) are open to all BF members and do not require GBR eligibility.

 JOIN TODAY